Consumers Expect a Seamless Customer Experience from Site to Store

 - Live chat – Many eCommerce sites are beginning to provide live assistance in the form of a pop-up message box.
 Some sites greet visitors as soon as they arrive on the web page.
 This allows consumers to get answers to any questions immediately.
 Live chat is an excellent way to improve the customer service of a site.

-The branding and product selection on a business’ eCommerce page should be consistent with its physical store.
+The branding and product selection on a business’s eCommerce page should be consistent with its physical store.
 Presenting a consistent customer experience is very important to guarantee positive customer interactions.
 Delivering a consistent experience with the brand also helps the company maintain a good reputation.
 Always make sure that the pricing of your products and services are consistent, whether in-store or online.
 Of course, some special promotions and pricing are dependent upon whether or not the purchase is made online or in-store.
-This strategy helps makes the experience of the brick and mortar store to the online, seamless.
+This strategy helps make the experience of the brick-and-mortar store and online experience, seamless.

 A company should not treat an eCommerce page as a separate entity.
 An eCommerce page should directly connect to a store’s operations.
 If a customer wants to order an item online and pick it up in-store, that option should be available.
 Further, if an item isn’t available at a physical store, a customer should be able to conveniently order it from the eCommerce page.